 - † The Committee may choose not to re-interview a candidate who has been interviewed in the previous 12 months.
 These numbers include such candidates, who are compared and ranked along with all other persons interviewed for that vacancy. - Pursuant to section 43.1 (2) of the Courts of Justice Act, if, within 12 months after the Committee has provided a recommendation for a judicial vacancy, a subsequent vacancy arises in the same location and with the same requirements, the subsequent vacancy will not be advertised.
-Instead, the Committee will provide a recommendation based on the previous recruitment. - ††† Applications received and previously reported in 2021-22 Annual Report.
-Interviews conducted and/or recommendation submitted in 2022-23. - \ Advertisement closed in the next reporting period.
-The number of applications received will be reported in the 2023-24 Annual Report. - \\ Interviews held in the next reporting period.
-The number of candidates interviewed will be reported in the 2023-24 Annual Report. - \\\ Recommendation submitted in the next reporting period.
-The number of candidates recommended will be reported in the 2023-24 Annual Report.
+Instead, the Committee will provide a recommendation based on the previous recruitment. - Pursuant to section 1.0 (7) of the Committee's Process and Policies, the Committee may forego advertising subsequent vacancies that occur when the selection process is in progress for an advertised vacancy in the same location and with the same law specialty. - †††† Applications received and previously reported in 2022-23 Annual Report.
+Interviews conducted and/or recommendation submitted in 2023-24. - Advertisement closed in the next reporting period.
+The number of applications received will be reported in the 2024-25 Annual Report. - Interviews held in the next reporting period.
+The number of candidates interviewed will be reported in the 2024-25 Annual Report. - Recommendation submitted in the next reporting period.
+The number of candidates recommended will be reported in the 2024-25 Annual Report. - Data sets are not reported due to confidentiality considerations.

-4.0 Diversity Statistics
+4.0 Diversity Statistics[†]